 It most cases, mask generation is a comparison between before and after manipulations of an image.
 Full image operations like equalization, blur, color enhance, and anti-aliasing often effect all pixels resulting in a full image mask.
 Since these operations may only effect some pixels (e.g. anti-aliasing), the mask does represent the scope of change.

 The mask generation algorithm gives special treatment to manipulations that alter the image size.
-The algorithm first finds most common pixels in the smaller image to match the larger.
+The mask is the same size as the source node artifact.
+The algorithm finds most common pixels in the smaller image to match the larger.
 This is useful in cropping OR framing.
-Interpolation applied when expanding an image may distort many pixels, causing a full change mask.
-Smaller manipulated images are produced when cropping or seam cutting is applied.
-Seam cutting is typically done by finding an optimal cut.
-Seams can be cut both vertical or horizontally.
-Seam cutting may be considered as operations of region removal, sliding over the remaining pixels, and cropping.
-It is expected that each cut is a separate operation.
-For the tool to recognize seams cuts, two things must be present: an image size change, either vertically or horizontally, and a mismatched region.
-Do not confuse seam cutting with a splice and crop--two separate manipulations.
-Although the procedure to create splice involves a cut, paste, move and crop (of the remaining space), the entire effect is detected by a single non-linear line through an image.

-When performing manipulations, it is important to consider what is detectable in a modified image.
-A crop may not detectable, depending on the compression configuration, since the initial image is absent in the analysis.
-A move manipulation, in itself, resembles an insert.
-It is acceptable to group manipulations so long as their final result can be represented as one of the accepted singular operations configured with the tool.
-A pure crop does not produce a mask with identified changes.
-Thus, it is important to the manipulation operation to understand the operation.
+When cropping in image, the mask should include the frame around the cropped image.
+When expanding image, the mask represents the comparison of the most closely related area.
+If the expansion is due adding a frame, rather than some interpolation, then the mask will not reflect any change since the original pixels have not changed.

+The mask generation algorithm also is sensitive to rotations, generating mask reflecting the image after rotation.
+A pure rotation with interpolation should have an empty change ask.
+Rotations are counter-clockwise in degrees.
+Consider a 90-degree rotation: interpolation is not needed and the mask is empty.
+When rotating 45 degrees, the size of the resulting image must increase to accommodate entire image.
+Since the mask size is the size of the initial image, the mask only indicates some distortion that occurred during the rotation.
+The mask is created by first reversing the rotation back to the original image orientation and size.

+Video Masks

+Video masks are organized by video clips per section of the video affected by the change.
+The masks are labeled with the start time in the source video where the change is detected.
+There may be more than one video clip.

 Composite Mask

 The tool support creation of an aggregate summary mask, composed of masks from a leaf manipulated node to a base node.
 By default, all masks that involve marking or pasting specific regions of the node are included in the composite mask.
 Those links are colored blue and the link operation name is appended with an asterisk.
 The status of the link can changed with the Composite Mask menu option.
 Furthermore, the mask used for the composite can override the link mask, as a substitute.